mekb-turtle/pokeget/README.md

 To install pokeget, you will need cURL if you don't clone the repository and instead use the install instructions.

 All dependencies are usually installed by default on most Linux distros, as this script is designed to run on GNU/Linux.

+It should also be able to run on macOS, however it has not been tested yet.

+*If you test it on **macOS**/**other non linux systems** you can open an issue with your results and they will be added in this section of the README.*

 ## Contributors